JamesLavin/HtmlsToPdf/README.markdown

 ## BASIC USAGE

-Create a new HtmlsToPdf object, passing in all your configuration options (or set them by calling setters).
-Then call create_pdf on the new object:
+Create a new HtmlsToPdf object, passing in all your configuration options.
+Then tell the new object to .create_pdf:

     require 'rubygems'
     require 'htmls_to_pdf'